Building Your Personal Cybersecurity Plan: Protecting Your Digital Footprint

 • Use a password manager to create and store strong, unique passwords for each account.

-• Enable multi-factor authentication (MFA) wherever possible for an added layer of security.
+• In addition, enable multi-factor authentication (MFA) wherever possible for an extra layer of security.

 3. Secure Your Devices